Recycling

 within the District boundaries, bring their waste material

-be loaded into transfer trailers for hauling to an off-site
+loaded into transfer trailers for hauling to an off-site

 processing and composting facility.
 A private company,